uconn-scs/msDiaLogue/README.md

 ## Code building for workflow package

 This repository will be used to build a customized UConn PMF-SCS workflow for DIA proteomics data.
-The code will pull heavily from the MSstats package, but will be expanded to include more options for users, and more detail explanations of the steps in the analysis process.
+The code wedill be expanded to include more options for users, and more detailed explanations of the steps in the analysis process.

 Main areas include: